-A one microcurie source emits 3.7×10^4 alpha particles per second.
-Assuming that 40% of these are captured by the XC2064 during this experiment; this corresponds to 5.3×10^7 alpha particles per hour.
+A one microcurie source emits 3.7x10 alpha particles per second.
+Assuming that 40% of these are captured by the XC2064 during this experiment; this corresponds to 5.3x10 alpha particles per hour.

-The alpha particle emission rate of the molding compound used by Xilinx is specified to emit fewer than 0.003 alpha particles per square centimeter per hour (alpha particles/ cm^2/hr).
-The surface area of the XC-2064 die is less than 0.5 cm^2 , so less than 0.0015 alpha particles per hour will be captured by the XC2064 in normal operation.
-The error rate acceleration in this test is therefore equal to: $\frac{5.3 \times 10^7 \text{ particles/hour}}{0.0015 \text{ particles/hour}} = 3.6 \times 10^{10}$
+The alpha particle emission rate of the molding compound used by Xilinx is specified to emit fewer than 0.003 alpha particles per square centimeter per hour (alpha particles/ cm/hr).
+The surface area of the XC-2064 die is less than 0.5 cm, so less than 0.0015 alpha particles per hour will be captured by the XC2064 in normal operation.
+The error rate acceleration in this test is therefore equal to:

+5.3 x 107 particles/hour $= 3.6 \times 10^{10}$ 0.0015 particles/hour

-The 0.61 hours of test time without error then corresponds to 2.2×10^{10} hours or 2.5 million years of error-free operation.
+The 0.61 hours of test time without error then corresponds to 2.2x10 hours or 2.5 million years of error-free operation.

-Most ceramic packages are specified to emit less than 0.01 alpha particles/cm2/hr which is about three times more than the plastic compound.
+Most ceramic packages are specified to emit less than 0.01 alpha particles/cm/hr which is about three times more than the plastic compound.
 For an XC2064 in a ceramic package, this still results in error-free operation for almost a million years.

 The highest rate of alpha particle emission comes from the sealing glass used in cerdip packages and some ceramic packages (frit lids).
-For instance, KCIM glass emits about 24 alpha particles/cm2/hr.
-Low alpha glasses are specified at 0.8 alpha particles/cm2/hr.
+For instance, KCIM glass emits about 24 alpha particles/cm/hr.
+Low alpha glasses are specified at 0.8 alpha particles/cm/hr.

-Because these glasses are used only for the package seal, they present a relatively small emitting cross section to the die (less than 0.1 cm^2 square).
+Because these glasses are used only for the package seal. they present a relatively small emitting cross section to the die (less than 0.1 cm square).
 A low alpha glass would therefore cause fewer than 0.8 alpha particle hits per hour.
-The acceleration factor is then 6.6×10^8 , which translates to about 46,000 years without an error.
+The acceleration factor is then 6.6x10, which translates to about 46,000 years without an error.